 These days, I still geek out over all the good nerdy stuff (like color values and frequency separations) which can help me to digitally transform an image.
 I love that being a successful retoucher requires a strong technical proficiency, and that there is always a new technique to learn.
 I also believe that great collaboration is just as crucial to bringing my client's vision to life, and I enjoy working closely with people to establish a creative dialogue and clear communication.

 No job is too big or too small.
 I enjoy it all.

 On a personal note, I grew up in New Hampshire and Vermont, and after living in Boston, Washington, D.C., Minneapolis and Seattle, I've finally made my way back to the east coast.
-I currently live in Brooklyn, with my wife and our menagerie of two dogs and two cats.
+I currently live in Brooklyn, with my wife and our menagerie of three dogs and two cats.